OldSchoolRSTips/OldSchoolRSTips/README.md

 3. Improve all existing tips as much as possible
 3. Add more tips
 4. All subcategories get subdomain and their own json list.
 Ex: http://f2p.oldschoolrs.tips references tips_f2p.json and has a different wallpaper.
+5. tips_general.json shall contain all general tips.
+Gamestyle-specific ones will be offloaded into specialized JSON files and put on a special subdomain.

 # What is OldSchoolRS.Tips?